Last updated 18 March 2022

 Ideally, such searches should be carried out before the contract is signed to obtain the maximum protection, but in reality the pressure to sign the contract means this rarely occurs.
 If searches are carried out after the contract is signed, it is imperative that these searches are undertaken as soon as possible because certain rights to terminate may be lost if not exercised within strict time frames.

-When preparing transfer documents, the buyer should also prepare a form of notice to the body corporate which provides information to the body corporate to maintain its records of addresses for the service of notices on owners, any mortgages given or discharged and any leases or sub-leases entered into or terminated.
+When preparing transfer documents, the buyer should also prepare a form of notice to the body corporate, which, among other things, provides information to the body corporate to maintain its records of addresses for the service of notices on owners and any leases or sub-leases entered into, transferred or terminated.

 Purchasing property from a developer